Caring for scent hounds

 - Basset Fauve de Bretagne

 Have a great willingness to go outdoors and put their nose to the ground to follow scent trails.
-Scent Hounds are also keen to go searching for objects hidden around the home and garden at the end of scent trails, which means lots of fun and games for you both.
+Scent hound breeds are also keen to go searching for objects hidden around the home and garden at the end of scent trails, which means lots of fun and games for you both.
 They enjoy carrying soft toys, but may not respond particularly quickly to training or even be that interested!
 They normally have pendulous ears and a smooth or wiry coat.

 Exercise and play